Splitting a Pair of 2s or 3s

 Optimal Plays for Paired Deuces in Single-Deck Blackjack

-mobile blackjackAs is usually the case, the optimal playing decisions for paired deuces are more or less influenced by the playing conditions at a given table.
-There are strategy discrepancies in the correct moves for this pair which come as a result of the different number of decks the game may utilize.
+mobile blackjackAs is usually the case, optimal decisions for paired deuces are influenced by the conditions at the table.
+There are discrepancies in the correct strategy for this pair that stem from the number of decks the game uses.
 So let us first take a look at how you should approach a pair of deuces when you are playing against a single deck of cards.

-The plays are not influenced by the playing conditions for the dealer.
-The only thing that bears consideration here is what upcard the dealer shows and whether or not DAS (doubling after splitting) is an option.
-The optimal moves with a pair of 2s in a single-deck game are to:
+The plays are not influenced by the dealer’s standing rules.
+The only factors to consider are the dealer’s upcard and whether DAS (doubling after splitting) is allowed.
+The optimal moves with a pair of 2s in a single-deck game are:

 • split the 2s against dealer upcards 2 through 7